 Figure 2: Progression of the Passive CLARITY Method on a P14 Mouse Heart.
 Hearts were harvested from P14 mice, (A) fixed, and (B–D) underwent the passive CLARITY protocol.
 For hearts taken at a P14 timepoint, Clearing Solution incubation step is (B) incomplete when discoloration at the center of the heart is apparent, seen after 6 days, and (C) complete when heart appears evenly opaque, seen after 10 days.
 (D) After the heart is stored in RIMS, the tissue is completely cleared.

-Figure 3: Whole Mount 3D Imaging of P7 Mouse Hearts with Confocal Microscopy.
-Representative whole mount 3D images from P7 Actl6bCre;Rosa26tdT transgenic mice hearts are shown as maximum intensity projections of z-stacked images.
+Figure 3: Whole-Mount 3D Imaging of P7 Mouse Hearts with Confocal Microscopy.
+Representative whole-mount 3D images from P7 Actl6bCre;Rosa26tdT transgenic mice hearts are shown as maximum intensity projections of z-stacked images.
 Hearts were imaged to show (A) endogenous tdTomato (tdT) fluorescence directly after harvesting (red) (B) immunostaining of tdT-positive nerves in an uncleared heart (Alexa Fluor 488; green) and (C) reproducible immunolabeling of tdT-positive nerves in a cleared heart (Alexa Fluor 488; green).

 Figure 4.
 3D Printed Polypropylene Depression Slides.
 To image the postnatal heart samples, custom depression slides were 3D printed on polypropylene.
 The slide dimensions are 25 mm x 75 mm x 1 mm, with a slide depression well 13 mm in diameter and either (A) 6.5 mm or (B) 17 mm in depth.